cksdml1014/chanisong/_pages/Projects.md

 - Trained various dataset and tested if DIGIT can distinguish coin and glasses case.
 - Brought the accuracy up to 80% in a very short time using 200 datasets.

-Due to corporate confidentiality, detailed results are partially disclosed. **[DIGIT Result](https://cksdml1014.github.io/chanisong/files/samsung_2nd.pdf)**
+Due to corporate confidentiality, detailed results are partially disclosed. **[Slides](https://cksdml1014.github.io/chanisong/files/samsung_2nd.pdf)**
 <div style="clear: both;"></div>

 ## Analyzing Beam Deformation using PINN